vidia/IDHSOneStopShop/README.md

 # browserify

 This project uses b-ify.
-Any js files in /src will be compiled to /public/dist with `grunt`.
+Any js files in /src will be compiled to /public/dist with `gulp`.
 They can then be used on the browser end as if they were in node.